cynthiabaseman/cynthiabaseman.github.io/publications.md

 <h2 style="color:black;"> <strong>Presentations & Invited Talks</strong> </h2>

-&nbsp;&nbsp;&nbsp;[Upcoming] "Towards More Equitable Ulcer Recognition Models: A Dataset of Naturalistic Foot Images from People of Color Living with Diabetes."
-To Be Presented at IEEE EMBS International Conference on Biomedical and Health Informatics 2025.
+&nbsp;&nbsp;&nbsp;"Towards More Equitable Ulcer Recognition Models: A Dataset of Naturalistic Foot Images from People of Color Living with Diabetes."
+Presented at IEEE EMBS International Conference on Biomedical and Health Informatics 2025.
 (2025, October).

 &nbsp;&nbsp;&nbsp; "Poker with Play Money: Exploring The Perceived Humanness of AI Virtual Patients for Psychotherapist Training Role-Play."
 Presented at CSCW 2025.
 (2025, October).